 Nodejs vs React: Comparing Learning curve, Performance, Use-case

 You may have questions like what’s the difference between Nodejs and React?
 Or which is better: Nodejs or React?
 Comparing the two, however, is metaphorically incorrect.
 It’s like you are comparing apples with oranges.
 While React is a front-end library, Node.js is mainly used at the backend, or on the server-side for that matter.
 Since neither of them represents any same category, they are completely different from each other.
 The major difference between Nodejs and React boils down to how these two technologies are used in web application development.
 Said another way, both Nodejs and React serve different purposes in the web development world, and are not interchangeable at any cost.
+If you need assistance with either of them, feel free to discuss them with our web experts and consider Simform’s custom web app development offerings to get your project started.

 To put things in perspective, we’ve weighed up Nodejs and React-based on performance, learning curve, community, and microservices support.